-- time time to wait, in seconds; - cancel_on_redirect if true (not a default) and a redirect happened while waiting, then splash: wait stops earlier and returns nil, "redirect".
-Redirect could be initiated by <meta http-equiv="refresh" ...> HTML tags or by JavaScript code.

-• cancel_on_error - if true (default) and an error which prevents page from being rendered happened while waiting (e.g. an internal WebKit error or a network error like a redirect to a non-resolvable host) then splash:wait stops earlier and returns nil, "error".
+- time time to wait, in seconds; - cancel_on_redirect if true (not a default) and a redirect happened while waiting, then splash:wait stops earlier and returns nil, "redirect".
+Redirect could be initiated by <meta http-equiv="refresh" ... > HTML tags or by JavaScript code. - cancel_on_error if true (default) and an error which prevents page from being rendered happened while waiting (e.g. an internal WebKit error or a network error like a redirect to a non-resolvable host) then splash:wait stops earlier and returns nil, "<error string>".

 Returns: ok, reason pair.
 If ok is nil then the timer was stopped prematurely, and reason contains a string with a reason.
-Possible reasons are "error" and "redirect".